Ant Design team

 To reduce frictions caused by frequent switches across platforms, I streamlined the end-to-end palette design process incorporating the key stages identified in Job-to-be-done.

-To figure out which layout can help users intuitively perceive the actual palette performance and evaluate its usability, I explored different layout designs.
+To figure out which tool layout can help users intuitively perceive the actual palette performance and evaluate its usability, I explored different layout designs.
 I created mid-fi prototypes and solicited feedback from target users and experienced designers.

 Based on the feedback from experts and target users, I decided to choose Layout2, which was proved to has more scalability in the palette configs and is intuitive in evaluating the palette performance.